 Leicester is a city set within the county of Leicestershire which is in the East Midlands of England.
-It is officially the largest city in this area and is a little over 73 square kilometers.
+It is officially the largest city in this area.
 A cosmopolitan city, it is rich in both culture and diversity and for hundreds of years has attracted different races and nationalities.

 The area, including all of Leicestershire, boasts the largest economy in the East Midlands so there is little surprise in learning that there are many companies and industries based on space and digital technologies, advanced manufacturing and engineering, finance, sciences, space and digital technologies continue to attract investments and have transformed the city in recent years.
 The county is also home to several familiar and well established companies that have chosen Leicester as their base.

 Textile design and manufacturing also continues to be ever popular and given that in the middle of the 20th century, Leicester claimed to ‘clothe the world’ with its array of highly esteemed textiles, it shows no signs of slowing down yet.

 Leicester has a fantastic university and is ranked in the top 25 universities in the Times Higher Education (UK) and is 29th in the Complete University Guide 2023, thus appealing to many top academics from around the world.